Matt is a professional painter who enjoys fishing and metal detecting on the weekend for old coins and rings.

 Always know the law before you head out with your metal detector.
-Call the police department and ask if metal detecting the grass between the sidewalk and curb is legal.
+Call the police department and ask if metal detecting the grass between the sidewalk and curb is legal where you live.
 This is really important to know because your town might have an ordinance against it.

 Don't Metal Detect Sidewalks on a Weekend

 Treasure hunting the grass along sidewalks on a weekend is far more likely to cause trouble because people are home, and they'll see you doing it.
 The best time to go, if possible, is during the week—preferably Monday after 9 AM but no later than 3 PM.
 Out of sight, out of mind.

 Don't Metal Detect Well-Maintained Grass

 If someone confronts you and asks what you're doing, be nice and move on if they ask you to.
 It's easy to argue, but it usually isn't worth risking a call to the police when you could simply move on to the next curb strip.
 I've argued with people in the past and wasted time that could have been spent metal detecting somewhere else.

 Don't Leave a Mess Behind

 Regardless of where you dig, always make sure you don't leave a mess behind.
 Not filling holes and leaving dirt crumbs all over the grass is a big no-no. When I dig a hole, I always place the dirt plug on top of a rag so dirt crumbs don't fall over the lawn.
 If you don't put a rag underneath your dirt plugs, you'll leave a big mess behind.

 Never dig holes in hot weather too, or else the grass will die soon after.
 The best time to dig holes is in cooler weather when rain is expected.
-The best time of year for metal detecting is spring and fall, not in the middle of the summer.
+The best time of year for metal detecting in grass is spring and fall, not in the middle of the summer.

 Finding Sidewalk Grass to Metal Detect